-The first of the 4Ps of marketing is product: understand your product, what are its benefits and who will it benefit most?
-Knowing your product is key to understanding your customers and only then can you market to full potential.
-We recently worked with a local personal trainer in Northampton who had a product idea.
-We simply detailed to him the following points and he launched within 1 week.
+The first of the 4P’s of marketing is product: understanding your product, what are its benefits and who will it benefit most?
+Knowing your product is key to understanding how it will fulfil needs and wants of customers and only then can you market to full potential.

 – What are the key aspects of the product or service you are offering?

 – What is your/its USP (Unique Selling Point)?

 – When will it be used?

 – What is the product lifecycle?